Sharp large deviation results for sums of independent random variables: Introduction

-where $C>1$ is an absolute constant, are obtained for sums of weighted Rademacher random variables; see Pinelis \cite{P94,P12}.
+where $C>1$ is an absolute constant, are obtained for sums of weighted Rademacher random variables; see Bentkus \cite{Be03}.
+In particular, Bentkus and Dzindzalieta \cite{BD14} proved that is sharp in (\ref{sfffs}).

 When the summands $\xi_{i}$ are bounded from above, results of such type have been obtained by Talagrand \cite{Ta95}, Bentkus \cite{Be04} and Pinelis \cite{P14}.
-Using the conjugate measure technique, Talagrand (cf. (1.6) of \cite{Ta95}) proved that if the random variables $\xi_{i}\leq 1$ and satisfy $\mathbf{E}|\xi_i|^3 \leq b \mathbf{E}\xi_i^2$ for some constant $b\geq1$, then there exists an universal constant $K$ such that, for all $0\leq x \leq \frac{\sigma}{K b}$,
+Using the conjugate measure technique, Talagrand (cf.\ Theorems 1.1 and 3.3 of \cite{Ta95}) proved that if the random variables satisfy $\xi_{i}\leq 1$ and $|\xi_i|\leq b$ for a constant $b>0$ and all $i=1,...,n,$ then there exists an universal constant $K$ such that, for all $0\leq x \leq \frac{\sigma}{K b}$,